chrisbuechler/solana-cookbook/docs/recipes/basic-transactions.md

 ## Sending SOL

-To sending SOL, you will need to interact with the [SystemProgram][1].
+To send SOL, you will need to interact with the [SystemProgram][1].

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>